-MALS complications include long-term pain, especially after meals, which can lead to a fear of eating and significant weight loss.
-The pain and related depression or anxiety can greatly impact your quality of life.
-Because MALS symptoms may be vague and mimic other conditions, it may take some time to get an accurate diagnosis.
+MALS complications include long-term pain, especially after meals.
+The pain can lead to a fear of eating and significant weight loss.
+The pain and related depression or anxiety can greatly impact quality of life.
+MALS symptoms may be vague and can mimic other conditions.
+It may take some time to get an accurate diagnosis.

 There's no specific test to diagnose MALS.
-Your doctor will carefully examine you and ask questions about your symptoms and health history.
-The physical exam is often normal in people with MALS.
-Bloodwork and imaging tests help your doctor rule out other causes of stomach pain.
+Your health care provider will carefully examine you and ask questions about your symptoms and health history.
+Bloodwork and imaging tests help your provider rule out other causes of stomach pain.

 Tests used to rule out other conditions and diagnose MALS may include:

 - Blood tests.
-Comprehensive blood tests are done to check for problems with your liver, pancreas, kidneys and other parts of the body.
-A complete blood cell count shows your level of white and red blood cells.
-A high white blood cell count can mean you have an infection.
+These tests are done to check for problems with the liver, pancreas, kidneys and other parts of the body.
+A complete blood cell count shows the level of white and red blood cells.
+A high white blood cell count can mean there's an infection.

-- Ultrasound of your abdomen.
-This noninvasive test uses high-frequency sound waves to determine how blood is flowing through your blood vessels.
+- Ultrasound of the abdomen.
+This noninvasive test uses high-frequency sound waves to determine how blood is flowing through the blood vessels.
 It can show if the celiac artery is compressed, especially when breathing in and out deeply.

 - Upper endoscopy.
-This procedure, also called esophagogastroduodenoscopy (EGD), is done to view the esophagus, stomach and upper part of the small intestine (duodenum).
-During an EGD, the doctor gently guides a long, flexible tube with a camera on the end (endoscope) down your throat after numbing medication is applied.
-If needed, the doctor can take tissue samples (biopsy) during this procedure.
+This procedure is also called esophagogastroduodenoscopy (EGD).
+It's done to view the esophagus, stomach and upper part of the small intestine (duodenum).
+During an EGD, the provider gently guides a long, flexible tube with a camera on the end (endoscope) down the throat after numbing medication is applied.
+If needed, the provider can take tissue samples (biopsy) during this procedure.

 - Computerized tomography (CT) of the abdomen.
-CT uses X-rays to create 3D images of the body area examined.
+A CT scan uses X-rays to create cross-sectional images of specific parts of the body.
 An abdominal CT scan can show if the celiac artery is narrowed or blocked.
-If the diagnosis is still unclear after other imaging tests are done, your doctor may inject a dye into a blood vessel to highlight blood flow in your arteries and veins (CT angiogram).
+Sometimes a provider injects dye into a blood vessel to better see blood flow in the arteries and veins (CT angiogram).

 Surgery is the only treatment option for MALS.
 The most common procedure is called median arcuate ligament release, or median arcuate ligament decompression.
-It's usually done as an open surgery but sometimes can be done as a minimally invasive (laparoscopic or robotic) procedure.
+It's usually done as an open surgery.
+Sometimes it can be done as a minimally invasive (laparoscopic or robotic) procedure.

-While you're under general anesthesia, a surgeon divides the median arcuate ligament and network of nerves in the stomach area (celiac plexus).
-Doing so provides more room for the artery, restores blood flow and relieves pressure on the nerves.
+While you're under general anesthesia, a surgeon splits the median arcuate ligament and network of nerves in the stomach area (celiac plexus).
+Doing so provides more room for the artery.
+It restores blood flow and relieves pressure on the nerves.

 Some people with MALS may need an open surgery to repair or replace a blocked celiac artery and fully restore blood flow (revascularization).